urbitassociates/api-examples/dotnetcore/README.md

 2. Update Auth and X-Api-Key
 3. Run the app

-This code expect a slot schedule to have be setup by Urb-it.
+This code expect a slot schedule to have been setup by Urb-it.
 Please contact Urb-it for more information.